Stikine River

-The Stikine River (/stɪˈkiːn/ stick-EEN) is a major river in northern British Columbia (BC), Canada and southeastern Alaska in the United States.
+The Stikine River (/stɪˈkiːn/ stick-EEN) is a major river in northern British Columbia (BC), Canada, and southeastern Alaska in the United States.
 It drains a large, remote upland area known as the Stikine Country east of the Coast Mountains.
 Flowing west and south for 610 km, it empties into various straits of the Inside Passage near Wrangell, Alaska.
 About 90 percent of the river's length and 95 percent of its drainage basin are in Canada.
 Considered one of the last truly wild large rivers in BC, the Stikine flows through a variety of landscapes including boreal forest, steep canyons and wide glacial valleys.

 Known as the "fastest-flowing navigable river in North America," the Stikine forms a natural waterway from northern interior British Columbia to the Pacific coast.
-The river has been used for millennia by indigenous peoples including the Tlingit and Tahltan for fishing, hunting and trade.
+The river has been used for millennia by indigenous peoples including the Tlingit, and Tahltan for fishing, hunting, and trade.
 It provided access for fur traders and prospectors during the 1800s and remained an important transportation route until the 1970s, when roads were finally opened to the northern interior.
 However, most of the Stikine basin remains wilderness, with only a few small settlements; only two bridges, one disused, cross the river along its entire length.
 The river's salmon run supports large commercial and subsistence fisheries, and its extensive estuary and delta provide habitat for numerous fish and migratory bird species.

-Despite its isolation, the Stikine is a destination for recreational activities including boating, hunting and fishing.
+Despite its isolation, the Stikine is a destination for recreational activities including boating, hunting, and fishing.
 The river's Grand Canyon, known for its dangerous rapids, has been called the "K2 of white-water challenges" and has only been run by a handful of expert kayakers.
 During the latter part of the 20th century, numerous large parks and protected areas were established in the Stikine basin, and by the beginning of the 21st century some 60 percent of the basin was under some form of conservation management.
-However, in recent decades the water quality and natural beauty of the Stikine have been threatened by new energy, transport and mining developments in northern BC.
+However, in recent decades the water quality and natural beauty of the Stikine have been threatened by new energy, transport, and mining developments in northern BC.

 Names

-The river was known to the Tlingit as Shtax'heen, "bitter river" or "muddy river", in reference to its murky glacial waters.
+The river was known to the Tlingit as Shtaxʼheen, "bitter river" or "muddy river", in reference to its murky glacial waters.
 The Stikine group of Tlingit, Shtaxʼhéen Ḵwáan, takes its name from the river.
 The Tahltan called the river Spatsizi, "red goat", referring to the mountain goats whose white coats were often colored by the red earth of the region.
 One tributary of the upper Stikine retains the name of Spatsizi River.
 Another Tahltan name for the river was Tudessa, "long river", from which the Tudenekoten clan of Tahltan took its name.
-Russian fur traders called the river ryka Stahkin (река Стакин), changed to Stikine by the United States Coast Survey in 1869 after the Alaska Purchase.
-Other 19th century names for the river include "St. Francis River" and "Pelly's River".
+Russian fur traders called the river (река Стакин), changed to Stikine by the United States Coast Survey in 1869, after the Alaska Purchase.
+Other 19th century names for the river include "St. Francis River", and "Pelly's River".
 A historic alternative spelling was Stickeen, reflected in the short-lived British Stickeen Territories.